Setting up call recording parameters to record an entire call or part of a call with the Voice API.

 Timeout and end parameters are endOnSilence, timeOutI, or endOnKey and when these are set in the record action, the call enters a blocking state and the recording will not end and proceed onto the next action until the parameter has been met.
 If

 "endOnKey": "#" is set, then the call will be recorded from the point the record action starts until the # key is pressed.
 Once the recording has entered, the call will proceed to the next action.

 If you need to record the entire call, the record action should be the first action in the NCCO, and there should be no timeout set.
 If you want to record everything at the last action and have the recording terminate on disconnect, then the record action should be the last action in the NCCO without a timeout set.

-Please note - After your recording is complete, it is stored by Nexmo for 30 days.
+After your recording is complete, it is stored by Vonage for 30 days.

 You can find examples in our developer documentation on Voice API > NCCO Reference > Record